-At Think Research, we develop knowledge-based tools that empower clinicians to deliver the best evidence-based care to patients, driving better patient outcomes.
+At Think Research, we develop knowledge-based tools that empower clinicians to deliver the best evidence-based care, driving better patient outcomes.
 We’re driven by our mission to help organize the world’s health information so that everyone gets the best care.
-This manifests itself in many ways, but one great example of how we’re helping to improve healthcare is through our Quality Based Procedures program.
-QBPs helps translate information and knowledge in health care handbooks and ministry policies step-by-step.
-Our QBP program helps align existing order sets within a hospital or clinic setting into its provincial program.
-Also, our Order Set solution helps clinicians save time and energy to accurately interpret and align medical recommendations.
+This manifests itself in many ways, but one great example of how we’re helping to improve healthcare is through our Order Set solution, which helps clinicians save the time and energy it takes to accurately interpret and align medical recommendations.
 It aims to help each patient get the highest quality care through standardization.

 Think Research is proud to be working with nearly a hundred hospitals across the province to standardize best practices, reduce medical errors and provide real-time analytics through digital technology.
 One of our recent deployments was at Thunder Bay Regional Health Sciences Centre (TBRHSC).
 Their successful adoption has brought dramatic improvements and has even garnered local press coverage on Thunder Bay Regional Health Sciences Foundation, Canadian Healthcare Technology, and TBRHSC.